Interested in Becoming a Vendor?

 Step 3: Fill out an Application

-- Fill out an application to be considered by the NAFM.
+- Fill out an application to be considered by the NAFM Officers/Board.

 - Submit completed application to email@example.com.

-- Hang tight!
-We small farmers and producers are busy people (as you know first hand).
+- We small farmers and producers are busy people.
 Add helping to run a farmers market to the list of things we need to do every day and we get behind sometimes.
 We'll get in touch with you as soon as we can.
 That's not always the next day or the next week, but it will be as soon as we can.
 Feel free to follow-up if you feel like you need to, but we promise, we'll get back to you!

 Step 4: Application Review

-- Your application will be reviewed by the Markets Co-Managers/Co-Presidents who will discuss the application with the Board of Directors/Officers.
-The Board of Directors/Officers vote on the inclusion of new vendors to the market.
+- Your application will be reviewed by the Market President who will discuss the application with the Officers.
+The Officers vote on the inclusion of new vendors to the market.

 - New vendors are admitted to the market based on space availability and the vendor's ability to meet the requirements listed above and the standards of the market.

-- A market officer will get in touch with you after your application has been reviewed and a decision made by the Board of Directors/Officers.
+- The President will get in touch with you after your application has been reviewed and a decision made by the Officers.

-Step 5: Admittance to the Market as a Provisional Member
+Step 5: Admittance to the Market- 1st Year

-- The Market Manager/President will meet with the new vendor to go over all of the information listed above, all of the information on the application, the by-laws, the rules, etc. It is at this time that the market fees are due and the paperwork requirements must be completed.
+- The President will meet with the new vendor to go over all of the information listed above, all of the information on the application, the by-laws, the rules, etc. It is at this time that the market fees are due and the paperwork requirements must be completed.

 - New vendors are admitted into the market on a provisional basis for the first year.
 This gives the market and new vendors an opportunity to make sure that the match is a good fit for both parties.
 Provisional vendors do not have voting rights.